 EKLA is able to offer the programme through a local cluster at a price to schools of £749 per person.

-Applications for the NPQML Cohort 12 programme commencing in July 2018 with EKLA are now open.
+The deadline for applications for the NPQML Cohort 15 programme commencing in October 2019 with EKLA is 28th June 2019.